About the Kettle Mettle Dirty Fondo

 KETTLE METTLE KLASSIC DIRTY FONDO

-- 50K Medio Fondo for the Beginner or Recreational cyclist (start at Chute Lake)
+- Medio Fondo (approx. 50kms)for the Beginner or Recreational cyclist (start at Chute Lake)

-- 100K Full Fondo for the Intermediate to Advanced level cyclist (start in Penticton)
+- Full Fondo (approx. 100kms) for the Intermediate to Advanced level cyclist (start in Penticton)

-- 140K Full Fondo Plus for the Intermediate to Advanced level cyclist (start in Penticton)
+- Full Fondo Plus (approx. 100kms) for the Intermediate to Advanced level cyclist (start in Penticton)

-New for 2022 the Kettle Mettle 2 Day Gravel Stage Race.
+Back for 2024 the Kettle Mettle 2 Day Gravel Stage Race.

 Please refer to those specific event pages for more event information